SuperSaiyanGod0x01/Python-Scripts/README.md

 # Python-Scripts
-Some random networking scripts written in python. 😉
+Some random python scripts I wrote for fun.
+Feel free to use. 😉